Megan Rhodes Smith

-Megan Rhodes Smith (born October 8, 1985) is the current head coach of Belmont softball team.
+Megan Rhodes Smith (born October 8, 1985) is the current Associate Head coach of Belmont softball team.

 Coaching career

 Western Kentucky

 On August 17, 2012, Rhodes Smith was hired as an assistant coach for the Western Kentucky softball program.

 Lipscomb

 Prior to the 2014 season, Rhodes Smith was hired as an assistant coach working primarily with the pitchers, before being promoted to associate head coach in 2018.

 Belmont

 On July 12, 2019, Rhodes Smith was announced as the new head coach of the Belmont softball program.
 Rhodes Smith went 5–14 in her lone season at the helm of the Bruins, one which was shortened due to the COVID-19 pandemic.

 Tennessee

 In July 2020, after just one season as head coach at Belmont, Rhodes Smith returned to her alma mater to become the pitching coach.